- Credit Score

 Your Next Step

 The mortgage process has defined steps.
 Prepare thoroughly, work with experienced professionals, and follow the process.
-Your first investment property mortgage leads to your second, then your third, and eventually to a portfolio that builds lasting wealth.
+Your first investment property is the hardest to buy, but it leads to your second, then your third, and eventually to a portfolio that builds lasting wealth.

 Start with your financial health check.
 Then find a mortgage professional who understands investors.
 The rest follows from there.